JesseAlderliesten/pkg-dev-ctv/proposal.md

 Most packages are developed with long-term use in mind.
-This requires package developers to keep pace with changes in R, other packages, system tools and environments (e.g. compilers, operating systems) that affect the affect the behaviour of their package.
+This requires package developers to keep pace with changes in R, other packages, system tools and environments (e.g. compilers, operating systems) that affect the behaviour of their package.
 Repositories like CRAN or Bioconductor require packages to meet their latest policies to avoid being archived/deprecated.
-Issues are typically picked up by a package failing the regular checks run by the repository maintainers and package authors will be contacted when action is required.
+Issues are typically picked up by a package failing the regular checks run by the repository maintainers, and package authors will be contacted when action is required.
 It is best if package authors take a proactive approach to maintenance to ensure their package remains useful and available.